JayTalavera/typewriter/README.md

 # typewriter

-Typewriter package can be used to have Go print strings, character by character with a set wait time between each printer character.
+Typewriter package can be used to have Go print strings, character by character with a set wait time between each printed character.
 You can also have words be printed out one by one.

 ### Usage